-(2) The depth of knowledge needed to perform the task and the potential threat to the client's well-being.
-If the provider determines a task is complex, direct supervision must be provided;
+(2) The complexity of task, determined by the depth of knowledge needed to perform the task and the potential threat to the client's well-being, if a task is determined to be complex, direct supervision must be provided;

-(3) The stability of the nursing situation:
+(3) Stability of the nursing situation:

-(a) In a stable nursing situation, the licensed practical nurse may practice with minimal supervision.
-The supervisor is physically on the premises where the client is being cared for or readily available by electronic communication;

-(b) In a complex nursing situation, the licensed practical nurse must practice under direct supervision;
+- (a) In a stable nursing situation if changes to a client's nursing interventions or medical orders are expected to occur over a period of days or weeks, the licensed practical nurse may practice with minimal supervision. - (b) In a complex nursing situation if frequent changes in nursing interventions or medical orders are anticipated within minutes or hours, the licensed practical nurse must participate in the performance of nursing tasks under direct supervision;

-(4) The qualifications and number of personnel in the facility where the licensed practical nurse practices and the proximity of the clients to personnel;

-(5) Accessible resources in the facility; and

-(6) Established policies, procedures, practices, and channels of communication that lend support to the types of nursing services offered.
+- (4) Qualifications and number of personnel in the facility where the licensed practical nurse practices and the - proximity of the clients to personnel; - (5) Accessible resources in the facility; and - (6) Established policies, procedures, practices, and channels of communication that lend support to the types of nursing services offered.